 Can the cupcakes be made gluten or dairy free?

 Yes!
 For gluten free you can replace the self raising flour with a gluten free self raising flour blend.
 If you only have a gluten free plain flour blend, you will need to add baking powder.
 The general advice is to add 2 tsp baking powder per 200g flour, so for this recipe you'd need to add 1 + ½ teaspoons baking powder.
-You may also like to add ¼ tsp Xanthan Gum for better texture.
-For a dairy free version, use a dairy free baking spread and dairy free milk for the cupcakes and the buttercream.
+You may also like to add ¼ tsp xanthan gum for better texture.
+Please do check the labels for everything you use to make the cupcakes if you are serving it to someone with an allergy or intolerance.

 Do you need an electric mixer to make this recipe?